j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 ## Batch and File Query Specfic

+`STRprofiler Database` options:
 * Amelogenin scoring is excluded by default but can be included by selecting the option.
 * Tanabe Filter Threshold: is the Tanabe score threshold over which a sample is considered a match in batch and file queries. [default: 80]
 * Masters (vs. query) Filter Threshold: is the Masters (vs. query) score threshold over which a sample is considered a match in batch and file queries. [default: 80]
 * Masters (vs. reference) Filter Threshold: is the Masters (vs. reference) score threshold over which a sample is considered a match in batch and file queries. [default: 80]

+`Cellosaurus Database (CLASTR)` options:
+* Similarity Score Filter: is the similiarity score used for result filtering. [default: Tanabe]
+* Similarity Score Filter Threshold: is the threshold to filter results.
+Only those samples with >= the threshold will appear in results. [default: 80]

 ---